-When asked if they’d rather build from scratch or restore/renovate existing courses, most architects say they prefer to build new.
+When asked if they’d rather build from scratch or renovating existing courses, most architects say they prefer to build new.
 Some pause a moment, however, before adjusting their response.
 “Actually, it depends.”

 Tom Doak is fresh off a couple of major renovations—Bel-Air Country Club in Los Angeles and a rebuild of the Ocean Course (now Gunnamatta) at the National Golf Club in Victoria, Australia—but says repairing previous alterations can be a grind and, at this stage in his career, he’s probably more interested in creating new courses.
 “Removing all the fill and unnatural shaping done by others is a lot of work,” he said on GolfClubAtlas last October.
 “I consult for a number of courses I consider sacred, but it’s not as exciting as creating your own ideas on a beautiful piece of ground.”